Asymptotic-state prediction for fast flavor transformation in neutron star mergers: Conclusion

 For both the ML and Box3D models, errors seem to be largest for distributions that are marginally unstable (Fig.~\ref{fig:performance_slices}), while still being at the percent level for the Box3D scheme.
 This suggests the need for more dedicated studies of the outcome of the FFI for configurations at the edge of instability, as recently pointed out by~\cite{Fiorillo:2024qbl}.
 We leave this question for future work.

 It is important to caution that good performance on training and test datasets drawn from the same statistical distribution (which is the case for the datasets taken from the NSM simulation in~\cite{Foucart:2024npn}) does not imply generalizability.
 This can be most clearly seen by comparing the results of our fiducial ML model to our ML\_ext model on the 5 ms M1NuLib-2016 NSM snapshot (third row of Figs.~\ref{fig:CDF_performance} and \ref{fig:CDF_performance_stable}).
 The fiducial ML model, which never sees these datasets, performs well below what one would predict based on its performance on test data during training.
 Not surprisingly, the ML\_ext model, which is also trained on data from this snapshot, shows much better performance.
 However, if applied to another completely independent NSM simulation, the ML and ML\_ext models would both deal with situations outside of the parameter space spanned by their training data, and could offer poorer performances.
+It should also be pointed out that FFIs can occur in other dense environments like core-collapse supernovae (see~\cite{Sen:2024fxa} and references therein).
+Notably, a number of the previous studies mentioned in this work were carried in spherically-symmetric CCSN environments (e.g.~\cite{bhattacharyya_FastFlavorDepolarization_2021,Ehring_FastNeutrinoFlavor_2023,Nagakura_BasicCharacteristics_2023,Xiong:2024tac}).
+It was nevertheless shown that non-axisymmetric ELN crossings can appear in CCSNe (e.g.,~\cite{Nagakura_FastCCSN_2019}), making the case for three-dimensional models like the Box3D prescription.
+While we expect this model should provide reasonable results in the context of neutrino distributions in supernovae, it is unclear how well the ML models will generalize from the NSM training sets to CCSN settings.

 There are a number of further developments that could enhance the viability of subgrid models.
 First and foremost, the performance of the models needs to be compared with more global simulations of flavor instability to map out where the assumptions of instantaneous flavor change based on results from periodic box simulations is relevant, potentially requiring extensions to subgrid models to account for gradients.
 Even the models present here should be extended to account for other flavor transformation phenomena, although this will require a large number of additional calculations to use for training or assessment purposes.
 Although the Box3D model has a straightforward interpretation in the context of multi-energy distributions (the survival probability is the same for every neutrino energy along a given direction), the ML model would need to be verified or extended in this context.
 The simultaneous treatment of both lepton number and energy redistribution between neutrino flavors is not trivial, and care must be taken to treat both consistently.
 These are of course left for future work.